Ben-Sullivan-iOS/MVP/README.md

 We will assess your solution according to the following criteria

 * Functionality - Does it work as expected?
-* Code structure - Does your implementation provide a clean and efficient architecture?
+* Code structure - Does your implementation provide a clean, efficient and scalable architecture?
 * Good practice - Do you follow good coding practice and use SDK's according to guidelines?
 * Readability - Will we understand how your code works?
 * Testing - Do you understand the importance of testing?